 Furthermore, it is certainly natural to desire that the one who wrongs us is punished with the swift sword of justice, so that they might not become emboldened in their wrongdoing.
 But Scripture counsels Christians to be “slow to wrath” (Jms.
 1.19; Prov.
 14:17; 16:32; Eccl.
 7:9); yea, even to “give place to wrath” (Rm.
 12.19), letting God administer “vengeance” as he sees fit.

 Granted, that is not always easy to do.
-But if God, in his providence, should permit the sinner to go unpunished (or to endure a less stiff punishment than what we think they deserve), perhaps the following considerations will help us cope with such forbearance.
+But if God, in his providence, should permit the sinner to go unpunished in this life (or to endure a less stiff punishment than what we think they deserve), perhaps the following considerations will help us cope with such forbearance.

 First, though Christians must be prepared to accept responsibility for wrongs we have done, and even to suffer the consequences of our actions, if necessary (cf. Acts 25.11), yet it is also natural to desire clemency for ourselves — to escape the full punishment which we otherwise deserve (cf. Gen. 50.15-17; Ps.
 19.12; 25.11; 51.1-2; Amos 7.2; Lk.
 18.13).
 Is it therefore right to crave lenience for ourselves, but to insist, with a pitiless heart of stone, that others be deprived of the same grace (cf. Mt.
 6.14-15; 7.12; Lk.
 6.37; 16.1-13)?